Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength or Dexterity score by 1, to a maximum of 20.

 ###### Punch and Grab
-When you hit a creature with an **:rsc-a: Unarmed Strike**{ .rsc } as part of the **:rsc-a: Attack**{ .rsc } action on your turn, you can use both the Damage and the Grapple option.
+When you hit a creature with an **:rsc-a: Unarmed Strike**{.rsc} as part of the **:rsc-a: Attack**{.rsc} action on your turn, you can use both the Damage and the Grapple option.
 You can use this benefit only once per turn.

 ###### Attack Advantage
 You have **:d20-adv: Advantage**{.d20} on attack rolls against a creature Grappled by you.